 For the past 5 years, Cello Paint has worked and motivated the creativity of around 200 children, in communities and social projects.

 Having Classical Music and Visual Arts as the main tool for creation, children are free to express themselves while appreciating music.
-This is the aim to bring communities together, opening doors and possibilities for the future, keeping culture alive through music and colour.
+This is the aim to bring communities together, opening doors and possibilities for the future, keeping culture alive through music and color.